Looking for bike friendly cities to add to your bucket list?

 Culture

-Ride 100 kilometres north from Barcelona and you’ll reach the foothills of the Pyrenees, or head east to Maresme county for decent cycling during all seasons.
+Ride 100 kilometers north from Barcelona and you’ll reach the foothills of the Pyrenees, or head east to Maresme county for decent cycling during all seasons.
 To the west of Barcelona is the province of Lleida, known for its natural beauty, and to the south you have the olive trees, vineyards and beaches of Costa Daurada.

 Will it be coastal plains, El Montseny UNESCO Biosphere or the peaks of Montserrat National Park?
 If the mountains are what whets your appetite, then the challenging El Turó del Home route is unmissable.

-Stay in Calella or Santa Susanna to ride among the gentle, coastal hills of Maresme county, or head west to El Penedès to sample superb wine and experience local gastronomy.
+Stay in Calella or Santa Susanna to ride among the gentlemen, coastal hills of Maresme county, or head west to El Penedès to sample superb wine and experience local gastronomy.
 El Berguedà county in the north, meanwhile, is good for a dozen or so challenging mountain climbs.

 More information

-For more on cycling routes and the countryside surrounding the Catalonian capital, check out our Barcelona region guide and guide to nearby Costa Daurada.
+For more on cycling routes and the countryside surrounding the Catalonian capital, check out our Barcelona region guide and guide to nearby Costa Daurada .

 San Francisco